last updated: April 2022

-I am going to first start with a non-negotiable rule, and then I will walk you through some questions you should be asking yourself in order to best determine what broker fits your needs.
+At this point I am assuming you’re not brand new… so let’s continue our journey into figuring out what broker best fits you.
+I am going to first start with a non-negotiable rule.
+After this, I will guide you through some questions you should ask yourself in order to best determine what broker fits your needs

 A penny saved is a penny earned.

-There are many products/instruments across the markets, so simply telling yourself that you want to “trade the markets” is way too broad.
-And in all reality, you are actually doing a disservice to yourself because you could very well end up choosing the wrong broker.
+There are many areas in the markets, so simply telling yourself that you want to “trade the markets” is way too broad.
+By being so broad, you are opening yourself up to the risk of choosing the wrong broker.

-For the sake of this guide, I will only be discussing brokers for stocks and options.
+To keep this guide simple and efficient, I will only be discussing brokers for stocks and options.

 If you are not sure, then no worries, it is not the end of the world.
 Remember, you can always change brokers if you need to, although let’s do our best to avoid that hassle from the start.